marcocst/DHT-Adapter/README.md

 $\Delta W(t)=B^{(t)}\Phi^{(t)}A^{(t)},$

-where the orthogonal boundary matrices (A) and (B) are frozen and only the subject-specific intermediate matrix (\Phi) is optimized.
+where the orthogonal boundary matrices (A) and (B) are frozen and only the subject-specific intermediate matrix $\Phi$ is optimized.
 During denoising, nested matrix blocks are activated according to the current timestep: a compact rank is used at high noise levels, while additional capacity is progressively introduced as the noise decreases.

-Highlights

-Structured adaptation: frozen orthogonal boundaries constrain personalized updates to a pretrained subspace.

-Parameter efficiency: only the intermediate matrix is trained and stored for each subject.

-Dynamic rank scheduling: the effective rank changes across diffusion timesteps.

-Backbone support: training and inference scripts are provided for FLUX.1-dev and SDXL.

-Requirements
+### Requirements

 Linux